Javon Walton: Acting

-In June 2019, Javon Walton appeared in the HBO television series Euphoria as Ashtray, before landing a main role in the Amazon Prime Video streaming series Utopia (2020) as Grant Bishop.
+In June 2019, Walton appeared in the HBO television series Euphoria as Ashtray, before landing a main role in the Amazon Prime Video streaming series Utopia (2020) as Grant Bishop.
 In 2021, he appeared in the animated comedy horror film The Addams Family 2 as Pugsley Addams.
 In 2022, he starred in the Netflix superhero television series The Umbrella Academy, and in the superhero thriller film Samaritan as Sam Cleary.
+In 2024, he starred in the streaming series Under the Bridge.